 Don’t add more than this, or your area rug will be left with a filmy residue.

 Stir the Sal Suds into your water until it’s evenly dispersed.

-Fill your steamer’s fill cup to the allotted amount.
+Fill up your steamer’s fill cup with the prepared solution up to the mark

-Pour the Suds water into your steamer, using a funnel.
+Pour the Suds solution into your steamer using a funnel.

 Screw the steamer lid on tight, and plug your steaming unit in so the water can start heating up.